ReFT: Reasoning with Reinforced Fine-Tuning: Experiments

 \subsection{Baseline}

 We compare ReFT with SFT and self-training~\cite{xie2020self,amini2022self} baselines.
 SFT simply fine-tunes the language model on the training data.
-Experiments with self-training methods ensure a relatively fair comparison because all these methods share the mechanism that the training makes use of the samples generated from the model.
+Experiments with self-training methods ensure a relatively fair comparison because these methods share the mechanism that the samples generated from the model are used for training.

 We implemented Offline Self-Training (\textbf{Offline-ST})~\cite{he2020revisiting}, and Online~\cite{hoi2021online} Self-Training (\textbf{Online-ST}).
-The Offline-ST method is similar to expert iteration~\cite{anthony2017thinking,uesato2022solving}.
+The Offline-ST method is similar to expert iteration~\cite{anthony2017thinking,uesato2022solving,zelikman2022star}.
 We first use the SFT checkpoint from the early checkpoint to sample the CoTs and verify them against the ground truth.
 We only retain those expert samples that have a correct answer.
-We perform supervised fine-tuning on the combination of original training data and the expert samples.
+We perform SFT on the combination of original training data and the expert samples.

 The Online-ST method is made to be closely comparable to ReFT.
 Following ReFT, Online-ST has the same warm-up process.
 After that, we perform continual training with the samples generated on the fly.
 At each training step, the model first samples CoTs for a batch and only retains those with correct answers.
 The resulting batch consists of both sampled and ground-truth CoTs.
 We then update the model parameters on this batch with the supervised fine-tuning objective $\mathcal{L}_{SFT}$.
 Compared with ReFT, Online-ST neither makes use of negative responses (with an incorrect answer) nor has a dedicated mechanism to prevent the model from significantly diverging from the initial model, which can manifest as task-specific overfitting and training instability.